 Within every search result is a set of tools that you can use to judge whether the price is reasonable.
 You can look at different dates, a price graph, or even neighboring airports to judge price competitiveness.

-Even better, you can immediately toggle a switch to ask the tool to monitor the same trip for a lower price.
-Google will continually look for price drops, plot the change on a graph, and send you emails to let you know about the price changes.
+Even better, you can toggle a switch to ask the tool to monitor the same trip for a lower price.
+Google will continually look for price drops, plot the change on a graph, and send you emails to update you.

-Another great tool to use is Kayak’s “Our Advice” box.
-When you search for a flight on Kayak, Kayak provides an immediate recommendation on the results page saying whether you should buy the ticket right now or wait for the price to drop, based on Kayak’s analysis of historical pricing.
+Another tool to use is Kayak’s “Our Advice” box.
+When you search for a flight on Kayak, they recommend whether you should buy the ticket now or wait for the price to drop, based on their analysis of historical pricing.

 You can also track price changes and receive emails alerts from Kayak, just as you can in Google Flights.